Custom Manufacturing ERP for Mid-Market Manufacturers: 2026 Buyer’s Guide

 Production Planning and Scheduling

 Production teams need clear visibility into work orders, capacity, materials, labor, deadlines, and production status.
-ERP should help planners understand what needs to be produced, when it is due, whether materials are available, and where bottlenecks may occur.
-Without that visibility, teams may schedule work that looks possible in the system but cannot actually start because materials, machines, labor, or approvals are not ready.
+ERP should help planners see what needs to be produced, when it is due, whether materials are available, and where bottlenecks may occur.
+Without that visibility, teams may schedule work that looks possible in the system but cannot actually start on the shop floor.

 BOM and Routing Management

 For manufacturers that manage assemblies, components, and multi-step production, BOM and routing management are essential.
-The ERP should support accurate material requirements, production steps, labor inputs, machine usage, and cost calculations.
+ERP should support accurate material requirements, production steps, labor inputs, machine usage, routing logic, and cost calculations.

 Inventory and Material Management

 Inventory accuracy affects purchasing, production, fulfillment, and customer satisfaction.
 A good ERP system should track raw materials, finished goods, work in progress, stock movements, reorder points, lot numbers, serial numbers, and warehouse locations.
-For mid-market manufacturers, inventory accuracy is not only about knowing what is in stock.
-Teams also need to know what is already allocated, what is waiting for inspection, what is committed to a job, and what can actually be used for the next production run.
+For mid-market manufacturers, teams also need to know what is allocated, what is waiting for inspection, what is committed to a job, and what can actually be used for the next production run.

 Job Costing and Margin Visibility